wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-continuous-delivery-use-vso-git.md

 ## Next steps

-To learn more tips on using Git with Visual Studio Online, see [Develop and share your code in Git using Visual Studio](http://www.visualstudio.com/get-started/share-your-code-in-git-vs.aspx) and for information about using a Git repository that's not managed by Visual Studio Online to publish to Azure, see [Continuous deployment using GIT in Azure App Service](../web-sites-publish-source-control.md).
+To learn more tips on using Git with Visual Studio Online, see [Develop and share your code in Git using Visual Studio](http://www.visualstudio.com/get-started/share-your-code-in-git-vs.aspx) and for information about using a Git repository that's not managed by Visual Studio Online to publish to Azure, see [Continuous deployment using GIT in Azure Websites](/documentation/articles/web-sites-publish-source-control).
 For more information on Visual Studio Online, see [Visual Studio Online](http://go.microsoft.com/fwlink/?LinkId=253861).

 [0]: ./media/cloud-services-continuous-delivery-use-vso/tfs0.PNG
 [1]: ./media/cloud-services-continuous-delivery-use-vso-git/CreateTeamProjectInGit.PNG